gvwilson/sdxjs/unit-test/index.md

 is a common pattern in many programming languages.
-Control flow goes back and forth between the framework and the module being loaded as this happens so we must specify the <span g="lifecycle">lifecycle</span> of the loaded modules quite carefully.
+Control flow goes back and forth between the framework and the module being loaded as this happens so we must specify the <span g="lifecycle" i="lifecycle!of unit test; unit test!lifecycle">lifecycle</span> of the loaded modules quite carefully.
 <span f="unit-test-lifecycle"/> illustrates what span
 when a pair of files `test-add.js` and `test-sub.js` are loaded by our framework: